ishankkm/encrec/README.md

 The key can be of any length.

 There are 8 files in this repository.
-1. ekey.txt      : stores the key used for encryption
+1. ekey.txt      : stores the key used for encryption \n
 2. enc.cpp       : the functions used for encryption and decryption
 3. keys1.cpp     : the functions used for creating and sorting the index file
 4. PI.cpp        : the main program and flr class